beckerg/clp/README.md

 ### Example 3 - Simple Positional Parameters
 A typical tool will often require one or more arguments to be passed on the command line after the options.
-Here we define a positional parameter named "files..." which the parser will use to enforce that one or more files must be given for any valid invocation of the command.
+Here we define a positional parameter named _files..._ which the parser will use to enforce that one or more file names must be given for any valid invocation of the command.
+Note that enclosing _files..._ within square bracets will allow for zero or more files, while removing the ellipsis will specify exactly one file (or zero or one if enclosed in square brackets).

 ```
 #include <stdio.h>